yuansliu/minicom/README.md

+# Acknowledgements
+We thank Prof. Carl Kingsford for providing the the reference transcripts.
+We are also gratefull to Prof. Rob Patro and Dr. Hirak Sarkar for runing Quark.
+(Will be moved to acknowledgements part of the paper.)

 # minicom

 Minicom is a tool for compressing short reads in FASTQ.
 The minicom program is written in C++11 and works on Linux.
 It is availble under an open-source license.